 - Catnip - Gentle calming herbs for sleeplessness in children and the elderly.

-- California Poppy - Used for its calming properties, this plant helps promote relaxation in those seeking rest from general nerve pain.
+- California Poppy - Used for its calming properties, this plant helps promote relaxation in those seeking rest.

-- Passionflower - This stunning plant is helpful for relieving general tension, occasional nerve pain, nervous restlessness, and helps support restful sleep.
+- Passionflower - This stunning plant is helpful for relieving general tension, occasional nervous restlessness, and helps support restful sleep.

 - Hops - With a distinctive flavor and action known well by beer drinkers everywhere, this plant supports relaxation (although the effect can be considered hypnotic), and helps calm a nervous stomach.

-- Valerian - A potent herb which supports relaxation for most people when sleep seems impossible thanks to nervous energy at night.
+- Valerian - When sleep seems impossible thanks to nervous energy at night, this potent herb can supports relaxation.
 It is reliable.
 For some people, valerian can have the opposite effect of relaxation, causing more anxiety and stimulation.
 If this happens to you, valerian is not the right herb to use.

 - Schisandra Berries - Supports normal concentration, coordination, and endurance.
 Chinese folklore says that schisandra calms the heart and quiets the spirit.
 Supports normal central nervous system functioning without excitation.